movementkitchen/website/src/pages/movement-coaching/index.md

 Basic Package (5 weekly sessions): £300

-VIP Package (10 weekly sessions): £500
+Full Package (10 weekly sessions + a gratis half dome): £500

-You might be able to share the sessions with a friend who has a similar problem.
-Please get in touch to find out more.
+In case of missed/unused sessions, the package expires four weeks after the date of the last session attended.

 The sessions are held in my home studio in North London N16 or at your home.
 I currently offer one-to-ones in North, East and Central London, with travel expenses added to the price.

+You might be able to share the sessions with a friend who has a similar need, e.g. is at a similar stage in their pregnancy or postnatal recovery.
+Please get in touch to find out more.

 To book mail [ivana@movementkitchen.co.uk](ivana@movementkitchen.co.uk)